Divide, Interact, Sample: The Two-System Paradigm

-Specifically, two-system versions of the Metropolis-Adjusted Langevin Algorithm (MALA) and the Metropolis-Adjusted Kinetic Langevin Algorithm (MAKLA), in both ensemble-chain and adaptive forms. \item Through extensive experiments, we provide \textbf{empirical evidence of significant performance gains} over state-of-the-art methods.
-In particular, our adaptive two-system samplers outperform their non-adaptive counterparts by up to two orders of magnitude on challenging synthetic targets, and they achieve roughly an order-of-magnitude higher efficiency (in median ESS per gradient evaluation) than the No-U-Turn Sampler (NUTS) on a diverse collection of real-world posterior inference problems. \end{itemize}
+Specifically, two-system versions of the Metropolis-Adjusted Langevin Algorithm (MALA) and a new BCSS-2 instantiation of the Metropolis-Adjusted Kinetic Langevin Algorithm (MAKLA) -- which we refer to throughout as \textbf{MAKLA-BCSS-2}, to distinguish it from the original Verlet-based MAKLA of \citet{BouRabee2024} -- in both ensemble-chain and adaptive forms. \emph{All variants use a single BCSS-2 integrator step per Metropolis--Hastings accept/reject ($L=1$), with persistent momentum (flipped on rejection); we never run multi-step Hamiltonian trajectories.} \item \james{Through extensive experiments, we provide \textbf{empirical evidence of substantial performance gains} over strong No-U-Turn Sampler (NUTS) \citep{hoffman2014no} baselines.
+In particular, adaptive and ensemble-chain MAKLA-BCSS-2 variants improve substantially over their static-preconditioned counterparts on challenging synthetic and real-data targets, with more than an order-of-magnitude reduction in worst-component gradient cost on the banana benchmark.
+On 45 different posterior models, the MAKLA-BCSS-2 family achieves the best aggregate per-gradient efficiency and wall-clock throughput among the twelve samplers compared, with consistent gains over Hessian-preconditioned NUTS and much larger improvements over default diagonal-mass NUTS variants.} \item \daniel{We propose a set of \textbf{practical refinements} -- per-step step-size randomization tuned by a high-acceptance ($\mathrm{acc}\geq 1-h/16$) criterion, a partial-reset adaptation schedule, Hessian-at-MAP rescaling, the higher-order BCSS-2 BABAB inner integrator of \citet{blanes2014} in place of the standard Verlet leapfrog, and a fused log-density / gradient kernel with cached values across consecutive steps -- that together let two-system MAKLA-BCSS-2 samplers compete with NUTS in both per-gradient efficiency and wall-clock throughput in our experiments.} \end{itemize}

+\daniel{\textbf{Paper overview.} Section~\ref{sec:background} reviews the relevant background on Langevin dynamics, mean-field samplers, ensemble-chain methods, and adaptive MCMC.
+Section~\ref{sec:two_system_mckean_vlasov} introduces the two-system construction for McKean--Vlasov equations, in which two interacting subsystems evolve using information from one another while preserving the desired invariant distribution.
+Section~\ref{sec:two_system_samplers} applies this framework to sampling, deriving finite-particle ensemble-chain algorithms and explaining how adaptive samplers arise by replacing population averages with time averages.
+Section~\ref{sec:ensemble_chain_mcmc} develops concrete Metropolis-adjusted two-system MALA and MAKLA-BCSS-2 algorithms, together with practical modifications for step-size randomization, adaptation, and ill-conditioned targets.
+Section~\ref{sec:simulations_experiments} evaluates these methods on synthetic benchmarks and on $45$ \texttt{posteriordb} posteriors against ensemble, adaptive, and NUTS baselines.}